ankitib/ExtremeStartupServerHaskell/README.md

 # ExtremeStartupServerHaskell
-A haskell Server implementation to compete against extreme startup server (https://github.com/steria/extreme_startup_servers/tree/master/haskell/happstack)
+A haskell Server implementation to compete against extreme startup server (https://github.com/rchatley/extreme_startup)

+To run the project use the command runhaskell Main.hs